 “You formed my inmost being; you knit me in my mother’s womb.
 I praise you, because I am wonderfully made; wonderful are your works!”Psalm 139:13-14a

-I am thankful for the people who aggravate me because it gives me a chance to remember my own imperfection and practice love.
+I am grateful for the people who aggravate me because it gives me a chance to remember my own imperfection and practice love.

 “Be merciful, just as your Father is merciful.”Luke 6:36